liquidaty/zsvhub-cli/demos/covid_vaccine/README.md

 ```

 #### Sampling
-`zsv` is designed to be reasonably fast, but sampling is often useful when
-working with large files. `zsv` offers several methods for sampling:
+`select` offers several methods for sampling:
 - every nth row: `zsv select --sample-every 10` will return rows 1, 11, 21, ...
 - random selection based on a specified chance: `zsv select --sample-pct 10 vaccine_data_global.csv` will give each row a 10% chance of being selected
 - formulaic condition evaluated on a per-row basis: `zsv transform -w 'env("rand")>0.15 and *.[Province_State] != null' vaccine_data_global.csv` will give each row a 15% chance of being selected, but only if the "population" column in that row is greater than zero
 - with a sql query: `zsv sql "select * from data where abs(random() % 100) < 20" vaccine_data_global.csv` will give each row a 20% change of being selected
+- coming soon: randomly select a fixed number of rows
 #### Stratification of each data column

 To create a simple stratification of each column of data, run: